cydstumpel/matise-gryd/docs/get-started/install.md

 ```

 ## For Nuxt
-At Matise we develop a lot with Vue's Nuxt so I included a way to import it in every component.
+At Matise we develop a lot with Vue's Nuxt so I included a way to import matise-gryd's funtions and variables in every component.

 You can import the files as above in your app.scss file but then you won't have the functions automagically available in your components.
 At [Matise](https://matise.nl) we use the [style-resources-module](https://github.com/nuxt-community/style-resources-module), it allows you to globally add functions and variables.
 We import the app.scss separately to make sure those styles won't be imported multiple times.